axolotl-ai-cloud/axolotl/README.md

 learning_rate: 0.00003
 lr_quadratic_warmup:
 logging_steps:
-save_strategy: # set to `no` to skip checkpoint saves
+save_strategy: # Set to `no` to skip checkpoint saves
-save_steps: # leave empty to save at each epoch
+save_steps: # Leave empty to save at each epoch
-eval_steps: # leave empty to eval at each epoch
+eval_steps: # Leave empty to eval at each epoch
-save_total_limit: # checkpoints saved at a time
+save_total_limit: # Checkpoints saved at a time
 # Maximum number of iterations to train for.
 It precedes num_epochs which means that
-# if both are set, num_epochs will not be guaranteed.
+# If both are set, num_epochs will not be guaranteed.
 # e.g., when 1 epoch is 1000 steps => `num_epochs: 2` and `max_steps: 100` will train for 100 steps
 max_steps:

-eval_table_size: # approximate number of predictions sent to wandb depending on batch size.
+eval_table_size: # Approximate number of predictions sent to wandb depending on batch size.
 Enabled above 0.
 Default is 0
-eval_table_max_new_tokens: # total number of tokens generated for predictions sent to wandb.
+eval_table_max_new_tokens: # Total number of tokens generated for predictions sent to wandb.
 Default is 128

-# save model as safetensors (require safetensors package)
+# Save model as safetensors (require safetensors package)
 save_safetensors:

 # Whether to mask out or include the human's prompt from the training labels
 train_on_inputs: false
-# group similarly sized data to minimize padding
+# Group similarly sized data to minimize padding.
-# may be slower to start, as it must download and sort the entire dataset
+# May be slower to start, as it must download and sort the entire dataset.
-# note that training loss may have an oscillating pattern with this enabled
+# Note that training loss may have an oscillating pattern with this enabled.
 group_by_length: false

 # Whether to use gradient checkpointing https://huggingface.co/docs/transformers/v4.18.0/en/performance#gradient-checkpointing